ammar-tanwar/bloglearnbay/posts/practice-of-intelligence-with-help-of-artificial-intelligence-in-academics.md

 ---
-title: Practice of Intelligence with help of Artificial Intelligence in Academics
+title: The Practice of Intelligence with help of Artificial Intelligence in Academics
 desc: "AI can help global teaching become a successful venture for teachers to teach students anywhere in the world with the same level of proficiency as a classroom live session."

 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/robot.jpg"